apache/nuttx/configs/mx1ads/include/README.txt

-This directory contains header files unique to the Freescale MX1ADS evaluatino board.
+This directory contains header files unique to the Freescale MX1ADS evaluation board.